Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/03_Release_Validation/03_01_Successful_Build.md

     ![gitlab-cicd](assets/demo_gitlab_cicd_pipeline.png)

 2. The following stages and jobs can be observed:
-    1. Stage `Init`
+    1. Stage `Configure-dynatrace`
-       1. Job `init_cloudautomation`: initializes Cloud Automation by ensuring the project/service/stage exists and uploading relevant files such as SLI and SLO definitons
-       2. Job `monaco`: applies the relevant Dynatrace configuration that is stored in the `monaco/projects/simplenode-gitlab` folder within the repository
+       1. Job `1-monaco-infra`, `2-monaco-staging`, `3-monaco-srg`, `4-monaco-prod` : applies the relevant Dynatrace configuration that is stored in the `monaco` folder within the repository
+       2. Job `5-monaco-sleep`, `6-monaco-staging-dt-event`, `6-monaco-prod-dt-event` : sends events to notify that the respective configurations are applied to Dynatrace staging and production environments.
+          A sleep job is needed to give Dynatrace some time to tag host according to current config before sending the config event
     2. Stage `Deploy-staging`
        1. Job `deployment-staging` that deploys the simplenodeservice application using helm in the staging environment
        2. Job `dynatrace_deploy_event_staging` that sends a Deployment Event to Dynatrace indicating the act of deployment took place
-    3. Stage `test` contains one job `run-tests` that leverages Locust to test the application.
+    3. Stage `Test` contains one job `run-tests` that leverages Locust to test the application.
 The configuration of the tests can be found in the `locust` folder within the repository
-    4. Stage `evaluate` contains one job `quality_gate` which performs the Release Validation/Quality Gate
+    4. Stage `Validate-release` contains a job `srg-release-validation` which performs the Release Validation
     5. Stage `Deploy-production`
        1. Job `deployment-production` that deploys the simplenodeservice application using helm in the production environment
        2. Job `dynatrace_deploy_event_production` that sends a Deployment Event to Dynatrace indicating the act of deployment took place